fredcy/fredcy-web/content/posts/tezos-tickets.md

 ## Questions

-1. When happens when a JOIN_TICKET instruction call fails?
+1. When happens when a `JOIN_TICKET` instruction call fails (i.e., returns `None`)?
 Are the original two tickets lost?

-2. Similarly, what happens when a SPLIT_TICKET instruction call fails?
+2. Similarly, what happens when a `SPLIT_TICKET` instruction call fails?

 ## References